Last updated: Tuesday June 30th

 Craven District Council’s bulky waste collection service is currently still operating.
 If you have bulky waste for recycling or disposal either hold onto it until the Household Waste Recycling Centres are open again or arrange a bulky waste collection.

 Please do not approach collection crews or refuse vehicles while they are out on collection rounds.
 It is important we maintain the social distancing measures, which include staying 2 metres (6 feet) away from other people.

 Please don't fly tip - it is a criminal offence punishable by fine or imprisonment, a blot on our landscape and a potential threat to human health and that of wildlife and domesticated animals through injury or by polluting the environment.

-Due to more stringent government guidelines over the weekend regarding Covid 19 and social distancing, we have had to make the decision to limit the amount of attendees to our cremation and burial services.
+Due to stringent government guidelines regarding Covid 19 and social distancing, we have had to make the decision to limit the amount of attendees to our cremation and burial services.

 Our webcasting service, which is available up to 28 days after the service, is available for all chapel services, please contact the family and their Funeral Director for more information.